 The system enables users to upload images, Excel charts and PDF documents for insertion, and includes tools for adding dynamic references, footnotes, definitions and abbreviation tables.
 Users can track revisions, make comments, import references into a master library and output a formatted Word doc or PDF with an automated Table of Contents and revision history for easy IRB submission.

-Hospitals and universities now use Protocol Builder to create custom landing pages with IP based restricted access for self-registration of users, including a client based user management and reporting dashboard.
-Documents created in Protocol Builder meet IRB and regulatory standards, supporting BRANY's goal of providing hospitals and medical schools IRB and clinical research support service.
+Since launch new templates and custom templates per Institution have been added knowing that all documents created in Protocol Builder meet IRB and regulatory standards, supporting BRANY's goal of providing hospitals and medical schools IRB and clinical research support service.